Modular construction 101: here’s how it’s making buildings sustainable

 1. Greater sustainability

 Modular structures offer significant opportunities for improved sustainability.
 As the market for modular construction projects grows, specialist builders are utilising sustainable construction methods to reduce the embodied carbon of the materials used.
-Many companies are also focusing on energy efficient design practices when constructing modular units.
+Many companies are also focusing on energy-efficient building design practices when constructing modular units.

 Learn more: What is embodied carbon (and what can we do about it)?